ariakis/houdini/README.md

   cd ..
 </code>

+# How to use it

 Then just run houdini with
 <code>
   ./houdini {name of access point once internet access is confirmed} {password of access point}
 </code>
+and then wait.
+Once there are enough client mac addresses in airodump-ng, hit ctrl-c and then wait again :)

+If it doesn't work at first, maybe try walking around with your device in order to gain more MAC addresses to check.

 Please forgive ugly code, and enjoy!

+# Credits

+Ariakis
+Aircrack
+Hostapd